- Publisher: Chelsea Green Publishing; 2nd edition

-Gaia’s Garden has been the best-selling permaculture book in the world for the last 7 years.
+Gaia’s Garden is the best-selling permaculture book in the world.
 The enlarged, updated 2nd edition is the winner of the 2011 Nautilus Gold Medal Award.

 The first edition of Gaia’s Garden sparked the imagination of America’s home gardeners, introducing permaculture’s central message: Working with nature, not against her, results in more beautiful, abundant, and forgiving gardens.
 This extensively revised and expanded second edition broadens the reach and depth of the permaculture approach for urban and suburban growers.